Viktor Yanukovych: Cultural and political image

 Yanukovych is not known as a great speaker.
 His native language is Russian, similar to a majority of the population of his power-base and native Eastern Ukraine.
 He, however, made efforts to speak better Ukrainian.
 He admitted in March 2012 that it was a problem for him in 2002 to speak Ukrainian.
 He continued making blunders, however, in Ukrainian since then, dubbed "Yanukisms".
 For the 2004 Ukrainian presidential election, Yanukovych wrote an autobiography for the Central Election Commission, in which he misspelled his academic degree as "proffesor" instead of "professor".
 The false spelling of the title started to be used as a nickname by opposition media and his political opponents.
 His autobiographic resume of 90 words contains 12 major spelling and grammatical errors.
-Opponents of Yanukovych made fun of this misspelling and his criminal convictions during the 2004 Ukrainian presidential election campaign and the incident during the campaign (September 2004) in Ivano-Frankivsk when Yanukovych was rushed to hospital after being hit by an egg (while government officials claimed he was hit by a brick) was a source of ridicule.
+Opponents of Yanukovych made fun of this misspelling and his criminal convictions during the 2004 Ukrainian presidential election campaign; an incident during his campaign visit to Ivano-Frankivsk in September 2004, when Yanukovych was rushed to hospital after being hit by an egg (while government officials claimed he was hit by a brick), became a source of ridicule and served as an inspiration for a browser game.

 Other famous blunders by Yanukovych are his claim that Anton Chekhov was "a Ukrainian poet" in January 2010, forgetting on 6 January 2011 to congratulate the Greek-Catholic Ukrainian community, which, along with the rest of the Ukrainian people, celebrates Christmas that day, and confusing Kosovo with Serbia and Montenegro, and North Ossetia with South Ossetia in March 2010.
-In a form filled in for the 2004 election he claimed to be fluent in Ukrainian, yet made in that very form a series of egregious mistakes,e.g., spelling his own wife's patronym incorrectly.
+In a form filled in for the 2004 election he claimed to be fluent in Ukrainian, yet made in that very form a series of egregious mistakes, e.g., spelling his own wife's patronym incorrectly.

 Yanukovych stated in November 2009 that he respects all Ukrainian politicians.
 "I have never offended anyone.
 This is my rule of politics."
 In spite of this claim, on 22 September 2007, during the 2007 Ukrainian parliamentary election campaign, while delivering a speech in Vinnytsia, he compared Tymoshenko's performance as prime minister to "a cow on ice", ("Вона прем'єр-міністр, як корова на льду....", "She is a prime minister like a cow on ice") most likely referring to her skills and professionalism as a prime minister.